Skip to main content

 • Do something joyful.
 Find ways to laugh, smile.
 Acknowledge that this might be difficult at first.

 Wherever you find yourself in the grieving process, having a space to talk about and acknowledge a loss, such that would occur in counseling, can provide a sense of support, validation, relief, and healing.
 Grief is a process and should be treated with self-compassion.
-If you are grieving a loss and feel "stuck" in the grief or overwhelmed with the grief the Counseling Center can help you.
+If you are grieving a loss and feel "stuck" in the grief or overwhelmed with the grief Counseling & Psychological Services (CAPS) can help you.
 Call or email to schedule an appointment.

 Additional Resources